-The purpose of this grant is to provide animal bonding services to older adults and adults with disabilities.
+The purpose of this grant is to provide animal bonding services to older adults and adults with disabilities, as well as older adults who are medically vulnerable.
 Pets are a powerful source of companionship and support for their pet owners, but can easily become a difficult responsibility for isolated and vulnerable individuals.
 Sustaining the human-animal bond can be critical to the health and well-being of those individuals.
 This grant seeks to address these issues through care navigation, peer support, and pet care resources.